 I recently sent a survey to my newsletter subscribers and asked how many currently cook and/or bake for their dogs.
-It turns out, 65% of my regular Proud Dog Mom readers take the time to whip up homemade goodies for their fur kids!
-While I’m a huge fan of making homemade dog food and treats for health reasons, do our canine cuties actually savor the taste of our creations?
+It turns out, 65% of my regular Proud Dog Mom readers take the time to whip up homemade goodies for their fur kids.
+That’s amazing!
+While I’m a huge fan of making home-cooking and fresh food for health reasons, do our canine cuties actually savor the taste of our creations?

 Dog Taste Buds vs. Human Taste Buds